Baumrind Parenting Styles Quiz below!

 Authoritative Parenting Style

-This specific parenting style is considered to be the “most ideal” by many.
+Many people consider this specific parenting style to be the “most ideal.”
 According to Baumrind, if you’re an authoritative parent, you set high standards for your children as well as closely monitor their behavior.
 Discipline is generally reasoning-based.

 Parents who fall into this category are nurturing and not afraid to show their children kindness and respect.
-They are versed in the encouragement of decision making and promote the benefits of learning from one’s own mistakes.
+They are encourage decision making and promote the benefits of learning from one’s own mistakes.

 Authoritarian Parenting Style

 Authoritarian parents are more inclined to set rigid rules.
-They demand that their children follow those rules, withdrawing love and approval if they aren’t satisfied with the end results.
+They demand that their children follow those rules; and often withdraw love and approval if they aren’t satisfied with the end results.
 Physical punishment and/or verbal insults are quite common in these situations.

 Authoritarian parents give off an air of aloofness and sometimes lack warmth.
 Kids who grow up in this environment tend to be “followers” who are oftentimes anxious or moody.